-- 1. troubleshoot problems of electrical, electronics and biomedical systems. - read wiring documents such as schematics, block diagrams and wiring diagrams. - 3. assemble electronic circuits from schematic diagrams. - 4. apply mathematics in the solution and troubleshooting of electrical, electronic, and digital circuits. - 5. identify the thermal and mechanical effects in defining form, fit and function in electrical/electronic prototyping. - 6. use equipment properly while meeting safety and environmental concerns in the workplace. - meet industry's expectations with regards to skills, knowledge, and safe work habits. - 8. exhibit effective interpersonal and team skills.
+- 1. troubleshoot problems of electrical, electronics, and biomedical systems. - 2. read wiring documents such as schematics, block diagrams, and wiring diagrams. - 3. assemble electronic circuits from schematic diagrams. - 4. apply mathematics in the solution and troubleshooting of electrical, electronic, and digital circuits. - 5. identify the thermal and mechanical effects in defining form, fit, and function in electrical/electronic prototyping. - 6. use equipment properly while meeting safety and environmental concerns in the workplace. - 7. exhibit effective interpersonal and team skills.